 Habitual Patterns Limit Our Options and Hold Us Hostage

-Every time we have a thought it can be present for just the instant it arises or we can repeat that thought to ourselves over and over.
-It’s like water—if you pour water on the earth it can go anywhere.
-But, if the water starts to take a certain path, after a while it will make a groove and then the water has no other possibility except to go down that pathway.
-Each time it goes down that pathway it creates a deeper groove and the options become more and more limited.
-Thoughts and emotions are like this—due to our tendencies solidified over time we default to a habitual response.
-Without awareness we cut deeper grooves into our minds; whether they are good habits or bad habits we are creating habitual patterns of behavior.
-Through self-awareness meditation we begin to see this process.
+Every time we have a thought, it can be present for just one instant as it arises and passes by, or we can repeat it to ourselves over and over.
+For me, it’s like water—if you pour a drop of water on the earth, it can go anywhere.
+But if that drop starts to take a certain path, and the next drops follow, after a while the water will make a groove.
+Each time a drop goes down that pathway it creates a deeper groove and the options become more and more limited.

 Meditation Awareness Leads to Greater Mental Freedom